 Uli Sigg had a strategy for his collection of Chinese art from the very beginning.
-“I wanted it to be a mirror of Chinese art production, across time and across all media,” the Swiss collector told Blouin Artinfo in 2012.
+“I wanted it to be a mirror of Chinese art production, across time and across all media,” the Swiss collector told Blouin Artinfo.
 “To put my personal taste in the background, and collect like an institution.”
-In 2012, the collection that he had been amassing like an institution was given to one.
-He donated almost everything he had—1,500 works of art—to M+ in Hong Kong, keeping only 400 pieces for himself.
-M+ plans to open in 2019.
-In the meantime, works from Sigg’s collection will be on view in several museum exhibitions.
-He continues to collect.
+In 2012, the collection that he had been amassing like an institution was given to one when he donated almost everything he had acquired—1,500 works of art—to M+ in Hong Kong, keeping only 400 pieces for himself.

 © 2019 ARTnews Media, LLC.
 All Rights Reserved.
 ARTnews® is registered in the U.S. Patent and Trademark Office.